 At the time of this writing, I’ve had more than 1000 articles published around the world and I attribute a significant part of this success with my ability to write good query letters.
 Without good -- or great -- query letters, editors simply delete your query and move on.

 I’ve never met most of the editors who have published my articles, although I go out of my way to get to know them when I can.
 Point is, they didn’t know me when they decided to purchase my articles.
 So it was my query letters, and the story ideas described, that sold the article.

-So my eBook, The Complete Guide to Query Letters for Travel Writers tells you everything you need to know about writing a query letter.
+My eBook, The Complete Guide to Query Letters for Travel Writers tells you everything you need to know about writing a query letter.
 It includes twenty query letters in different genres and for different markets that I have used to successfully sell my travel stories.
 There's a 1-2 page introduction for each letter so that you will understand what made each of those queries successful.